Grief: In animals

 Previously it was believed that grief was only a human emotion, but studies have shown that other animals have shown grief or grief-like states during the death of another animal, most notably elephants, wolves, apes, and goats.
 This can occur between bonded animals which are animals that attempt to survive together (i.e. a pack of wolves or mated prairie voles).
-Animals are bonded species like humans.
 There is evidence that animals experience grief in the loss of their group member, a mate, or their owner for many days.
 Some animals show their grief for their loss for many years.
 When animals are grieving, their life routines change the same as humans.
 For instance, they may stop eating, isolate themselves, or change their sleeping routine by taking naps instead of sleeping during the night.
 After the death of their group member or a mate, some of the animals become depressed, while others like the bonobo keep the dead bodies of their babies for a long time.
 Cats try to find their dead fellow with a mourning cry, and dogs and horses become depressed.

 Since it is more difficult to study emotion in animals because of the lack of clear communication, in effort to study grief, research has been done on hormone levels.
 One study found that "females [baboons] showed significant increases in stress hormones called glucocorticoids".
 The female baboons then increased grooming, promoting physical touch, which releases "oxytocin, which inhibits glucocorticoid release".